vdbrink/vdbrink.github.io/projects/slide_smart_curtains.md

 When you click on the name of the curtain, you get a pop-up with two types of controls.\
 The first type is a slider where you can open it a specific percentage.\
-And the order one are with three buttons, open, stop and close.\
+And the other one has three buttons, open, stop and close.\
 You can toggle the type on the bottom of the popup.

 <a href="images_slide_curtain/slide_controls_1.png"><img src="images_slide_curtain/slide_controls_1.png" alt="percentage control" height="350px" style="float:left"></a>